Langdon Daily Weather Forecast - News Break

 Saturday, May 29

-Chance rain showers in the day; while chance showers and thunderstorms then partly cloudy during night
+Rain showers likely in the day; while chance showers and thunderstorms during night

 - Windy: 28 mph